-Policy area Issues Quantity of Issues Quantity of Conferences Health Health Oral health Workers health Health of indigenous peoples Mental health Environmental health Science, technology, and innovation in health Management of labor and education in health Medication and pharmaceutical care 9 20 Minorities Rights of the Elderly Rights of people with disabilities Gays, lesbians, bisexuals, transvestites and transsexuals Indigenous people Public policies for women Rights of children and adolescents Youth Promotion of Racial Equality Brazilian Communities Abroad 9 20 Environment Environment 1 3 State, economy and development Solidary Economy Aquaculture and fishing Sustainable and solidary rural development Food and nutritional safety Cities Public Security Comunicação 7 13 Education, culture, social assistance and sports Basic Education Professional and Technological Education Indigenous Education Culture Sports Social Assistance 6 13 Human Rights Human Rights 1 11
+Policy area lssues Quantity of Issues Quantity of Conferences Health Health Oral health Workers health Health of indigenous peoples Mental health Environmental health Science, technology, and innovation in health Management of labor and education in health Medication and pharmaceutical care 9 20 Minorities Rights of the Elderly Rights of people with disabilities Gays, lesbians, bisexuals, transvestites and transsexuals Indigenous people Public policies for women Rights of children and adolescents Youth Promotion of Racial Equality Brazilian Communities Abroad 9 20 Environment Environment 1 3 State, economy and development Solidary Economy Aquaculture and fishing Sustainable and solidary rural development Food and nutritional safety Cities Public Security Comunicação 7 13 Education, culture, social assistance and sports Basic Education Professional and Technological Education Indigenous Education Culture Sports Social Assistance 6 13 Human Rights Human Rights 1 11

 After classifying the national conferences according to policy area sets based on the similarity of the issues dealt with, it is possible to notice in the graph 1 below that, together, "health" and "minorities" are responsible for precisely half of the national policy conferences held thus far, with each one accounting for 25% of the total.
 In the first case, there is nothing striking about the fact that the pioneering policy area in national conferences is responsible for a fourth of the total figure, especially given the early and strong institutionalization of professional associations and social movements concerned with health policies.
 However, this is not the case with the "minorities" policy area set.
-It is indeed striking that the 9 policy issues it comprises account for a fourth of the national conferences after 1988 given that 8 of them only started being dealt with in national conferences in 2003.
+It is indeed striking that the 9 policy issues it comprises account for a fourth of the national conferences in 2003.
 This confirms one of the statements previously made: since the beginning of the first term of Lula's government, the national policy conferences became notably more broader-ranging in terms of policies addressed, and also more plural and heterogeneous accordingly to the positive response of government to the demands of social and cultural groups that claimed to have their interests and rights addressed in national conferences.

-The patterns of distribution of the national conferences according to policy areas and frequency held become more meaningful when they are listed in relation to the governments in which they were held.
+Graph 1: National conferences: distribution according to policy area sets in which they were held.
 The graph 2 below indicates that out of the 80 national policy conferences held from 1988 to 2009, 55 took place during Lula's government.
-This means that 68.8% of all national policy conferences held during 21 years occurred within a 7 year period, which means an average of 8 conferences per year.
-In the 8 years of Fernando Henrique Cardoso government 17 conferences took place, that is, 21.3% of the total, averaging slightly above 2 conferences per year.
+This means that 68.8% of all national policy conferences held during 21 years occurred within a 7 year period, which means an average of 8 conferences per year.4 In the 8 years of Fernando Henrique Cardoso government 17 conferences took place, that is, 21.3% of the total, averaging slightly above 2 conferences per year.
 The Itamar Franco government comes next, with 6 conferences held in 2 years and 2 months of mandate, comprising 7.5% of the total, followed by the Fernando Collor de Mello government, with only 2 conferences held during his 2 year and 9 month long stint in office, accounting for 2.5% of the sample of national conferences organized in Brazil from 1988 to 2009.
 One observes that, for as much as conferences entered a new phase of institutionalization in the Fernando Henrique Cardoso government, it was not until Lula's first term in presidency that their frequency became more significant, thus becoming fully institutionalized and incorporated into the Brazilian political agenda.
 No conferences were held from 1988 until the beginning of the Collor's government in 1990, which explains why José Sarney's period in office was excluded from the statistics.